uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 * `BLAS_THREADSAFE=1` - to allow calling BLAS from multiple threads in parallel (which might give race conditions for some BLAS libraries)

 Depending on your system, it might be usefull to restrict the number of threads to the number of physical cores by setting `OMP_NUM_THREADS`.

-For this talk I will use my local machine, where BART is preinstalled with the options mentioned above.
-The following cells define the necessary environmental variables for running BART for me locally.
 <!-- #endregion -->

 ```python id="jOpINkR2O2eN" outputId="5d7dfa89-a6df-493d-85d1-aa71a611fda8" colab={"base_uri": "https://localhost:8080/"}